turingschool-examples/mod1-typography-foundations/readme.md

 And remember: every typeface and use case is different.
 Just because 14px might be easily legible in a sturdy sans-serif, doesn't mean that 14px will be large enough in a more delicate serif.
 When trying out a new typeface, play around with font size and letter spacing to make sure it's easy to read.

+Here's a [Code Pen example to play around with](http://codepen.io/LouisaBarrett/pen/oBQYoe?editors=0100).
+There are 3 different fonts linked, see what different font sizes and letter spacing look like for each of them.
+See what adjusting the width of the content does to legibility.

 ### Anatomy of a Letterform